-An ox-bow lake is a lake A was a meander in a fall river.
-The bend is cut off lev when the river finds a
+An ox-bow lake is a lake that was a meander in a river.
+The bend is cut off when the river finds a straighter, easier course

 Waterfall

 A waterfall is water that falls from a higher level to a lower level.